Develop a wellbeing plan

 Other important wellbeing aspects

 Teenagers should eat healthy, nutritional food to support both their physical and mental development.
 Help your teenager have healthy eating habits by insisting that they eat regularly and drink plenty of water.
-Check this website out for more information.

 The sense of belonging that comes from being part of a loving and supportive family is one of the most effective ways of developing your child's mental wellbeing.